Johnnie Ray: Relationships and sexuality

-In 1951, before Ray became well known, he was arrested in Detroit, Michigan, for accosting and soliciting an undercover male vice-squad police officer for sex in the restroom of the Stone Theatre, a burlesque house.
+In 1951, before Ray became well known, he was arrested in Detroit, Michigan, for soliciting and accosting an undercover male vice-squad police officer for sex in the restroom of the Stone Theatre, a burlesque house.
 When he appeared in court, he pleaded guilty to the charges, paid a fine, and was released.
-Due to his obscurity at the time, Detroit newspapers did not report the story.
+Detroit newspapers did not report the story because of his obscurity at the time.
 After his rise to fame the following year, rumors about his sexuality began to spread as a result of the incident.

 Despite her knowledge of the solicitation arrest, Marilyn Morrison, daughter of the owner of the Mocambo nightclub, married Ray at the peak of his American fame.
 The wedding ceremony took place in New York a short time after he gave his first New York concert, which was at the Copacabana.
 The New York Daily News made the wedding its cover story for May 26, 1952, and it reported that guests included Mayor Vincent R. Impellitteri.

-Aware of Ray's unorthodox sexuality, Morrison told a friend she would "straighten it out."
+Aware of Ray's unorthodox sexuality, Morrison told a friend she would "straighten it out".
 The couple separated in 1953 and divorced in 1954.
-Several writers have noted that the Ray-Morrison marriage occurred under false pretenses, and that Ray had had a long-term relationship with his manager Bill Franklin.
-However, a biography of Ray points out that Franklin was 13 years younger than Ray, and that both their personal and business relationships began in 1963, many years after the Ray-Morrison divorce.
+Several writers have noted that the Ray–Morrison marriage occurred under false pretenses, and that Ray had had a long-term relationship with his manager Bill Franklin.
+However, a biography of Ray points out that Franklin was 13 years younger than Ray, and that both their personal and business relationships began in 1963, many years after the Ray–Morrison divorce.
 In a 1953 newspaper interview with James Bacon, Ray blamed rumors about his sexuality for the breakup of his marriage to Morrison.

 In 1959, Ray was arrested again in Detroit for soliciting an undercover officer at the Brass Rail, a bar that was described many years later by one biographer as a haven for musicians, and by another biographer as a gay bar.
 Ray went to trial following this second arrest and was found not guilty.
 Two years after his death, several friends shared with biographer Jonny Whiteside their knowledge that Ray was bisexual.